-Teddy Bridgewater is an American professional football quarterback who played college football at Louisville, winning the 2013 Sugar Bowl.
-He was drafted by the Minnesota Vikings as the last pick of the first round in the 2014 NFL draft.
-In his second season, he led the Vikings to a division title and was selected for the Pro Bowl.
-A severe leg injury in 2016 significantly impacted his career, limiting his playing time for the next two years.
+Teddy Bridgewater is a professional American football quarterback currently playing for the Tampa Bay Buccaneers.
+He played college football at Louisville, winning the 2013 Sugar Bowl.
+Bridgewater was drafted by the Minnesota Vikings as the last pick of the first round of the 2014 NFL draft.
+In his second season with the Vikings, he led the team to a division title and was selected to the Pro Bowl.

-In Week 17, Teddy Bridgewater helped the Vikings win their first division title since 2009.
+Teddy Bridgewater helped the Vikings pull off a 20–13 victory and win their first division title since 2009.

 In June 2010, Teddy Bridgewater originally committed to the University of Miami.